 When it comes to New Year’s resolutions, weight loss statistics from the UK are no different from the US stats.
-That said, 53% of Britons plan to do more exercise in the following year and lose weight, and 39% want to improve their diet.
-Somewhat expectedly, when it comes to gender differences, almost 47% of women and only 26% of men plan to change their diet.
+That said, 53% of Britons planned to do more exercise last year and lose weight, and 39% wanted to improve their diet.
+Somewhat expectedly, when it comes to gender differences, almost 47% of women and only 26% of men planned to change their diet.

 23. Gastric bypass surgery is the most popular surgery for weight loss, costing about $23,000.

 Gastric bypass surgery is a type of bariatric surgery and the most popular and frequent medical procedure.
 Although it’s fairly expensive, the weight loss surgery success rates are high.
 About 85% of people who get gastric bypass surgery lose about 65% of their weight.

 24. Globally, people who exercised 1-2 times per week enhanced their workout routine by a staggering 88% during the pandemic.